List of United States tornadoes from August to December 2025

-This page documents all tornadoes confirmed by various weather forecast offices of the National Weather Service in the United States from August to October 2025.
+This page documents all tornadoes confirmed by various weather forecast offices of the National Weather Service in the United States from August to December 2025.
 Tornado counts are considered preliminary until final publication in the database of the National Centers for Environmental Information.
-On average, there are 81 confirmed tornadoes in August, 66 in September, and 59 in October.
+On average, there are 81 confirmed tornadoes in August, 66 in September, 59 in October, 54 in November, and 28 in December.

 Similar to July, the northern states nearer the Canadian border are most favored for tornadoes in August, including the Upper Midwest, the Great Lakes, and the Northeastern states, due to the positioning of the summertime jet stream.
 In addition, there can also be occasional increases in the southern and eastern United States as a result of tornadoes from landfalling tropical cyclones should such occur.
 Tornadic activity in September is most often associated with landfalling tropical cyclones, particularly in the Southern United States.
 In years with no tropical cyclone landfalls, tornadic activity can be very sparse, as the stronger mid-latitude cyclones most often associated with the cold season are rarer.
 In October, tornado activity continues to wane compared to earlier months, with activity most common in states along the Gulf Coast.
+Tornadoes in November and December are more likely in the southern states due to their proximity to the unstable airmass and warm waters of the Gulf of Mexico, with occasional incursions farther north into the Midwest, particularly in November.

+The latter part of 2025 was generally very inactive when it comes to tornado activity, especially in the sometimes active fall months where tornadoes were generally few and far between.
 August was largely devoid of tornadic activity, with tropical cyclones mainly staying away from the United States mainland and a lack of weather systems in the northern tier of the country.
-As a result, the month finished significantly below average, with just 38 confirmed tornadoes, none of which were strong.
-September would finish below average with just 47 confirmed tornadoes despite an anomalous outbreak in North Dakota in the middle of the month, as like with the previous month, no tropical systems would make landfall in the US.
-Tornado activity in October was very limited, with just 25 tornadoes confirmed, none of them rated as strong.
+As a result, the month finished below average, with just 54 confirmed tornadoes, none of which were strong.
+September would finish slightly below average with just 60 confirmed tornadoes despite an anomalous outbreak in North Dakota in the middle of the month, as like with the previous month, no tropical systems would make landfall in the US.
+Tornado activity in October was very limited, with just 31 tornadoes confirmed, none of them rated as strong.
+Both November and December were very below average with only sporadic activity, mainly due to the high presence of Arctic air.
+November had only 12 confirmed tornadoes, the lowest amount since 2012.
+December had 15 confirmed tornadoes, most of which came from a small outbreak on December 28.